For detailed information on case planning processes, see Case planning - advice.

 - long-term care order.

-- Preparing a case plan following the making of a therapeutic treatment (placement) order
+- preparing a case plan following the making of a therapeutic treatment (placement) order

-- Reviewing a case plan when required or when requested.
+- reviewing a case plan when required or when requested.

 Case practitioner tasks